 Teknos, were brought in as a specialist supplier, and a reliable partner to execute the project where knowhow on polyurea is a key element.
-Like Krebs, Teknos has comprehensive corrosion protection knowledge gained through 70 years, but from a paint manufacturer’s point of view.
+Like Krebs, Teknos has comprehensive corrosion and mechanical protection knowledge gained through 70 years, but from a paint manufacturer’s point of view.

 Gathering a winning technical team consisting of polyurea specialist and extensive wind energy experience at Teknos was not a problem.
 Knowledge of the wind energy industry at Teknos stems from a comprehensive offering of coating solutions for all parts of wind turbines.
 Regarding polyurea, Teknos has extensive experience not only as a manufacturer but also as an educator.

 After a well-performed test painting, the project was kick-started with a two-day, tailored polyurea training session.
 Teknos Germany’s Polyurea Specialist Robert Kerpen executed the comprehensive training together with Technical Consultant Allan Bonde Jensen, who has a strong background in the wind energy industry.